apache/druid/docs/development/geo.md

 }
 ```

-The `spatialDimensions` array has the following elements:
+Each spatial dimension object in the `spatialDimensions` array is defined by the following fields:

 |Property|Description|Required|
 |--------|-----------|--------|